PereiraLegend/My_Public_Projects/README.md

 * The Pong game again, this time created in C# using opentk;

+* An object face detector through the webcam, where I apply the "basics of computer vision";

-Well it's just the beginning, but soon I'll fill in more projects 😅 😉
+Well it's just the beginning, but soon I'll fill in more projects 😅 😉, if you want to see what I'm currently doing, go to ( [my notes](https://github.com/PereiraLegend/Anotacoes) );